Jeff-Maina/AU-some_periodic-table/README.md

 # AU-some_periodic-table

-A web app that provides information on chemical elements in the periodic table.
+You ever need a periodic table of elements asap?
+Me neither.But some people out there do and this application is just what the need.Au-some periodic table is  web app that provides information on chemical elements in the periodic table.

 ## Technologies used